 Even though there’s no cure for eczema, an individualized treatment plan can help you manage the symptoms and experience fewer flare-ups.
 Dr. Patel might recommend one or several products or medications and also offers in-office therapies to calm your skin.

 Treatment options include:

 Some treatments relieve inflammation while others kill bacteria that could lead to a skin infection.
 Dr. Patel discusses the risks and benefits of each option with you before you begin treatment.

 Eczema symptoms might only affect you sometimes, but they can be highly irritating and difficult to manage.
-To set up a treatment consultation, call Contour Dermatology and Cosmetics or request an appointment online today.
+To set up a treatment consultation, call CoCo Dermatology and Cosmetics or request an appointment online today.